Mohamed02/ReactJS/ReactApp1/Readme.txt

     The DOM elements which are passed to any of the React compoennts or funcitons for rendering must have a single Parent  which wrapps the entire all the other element .
 Tha parent can be a div or it can be fragment . that is <fragment></fragment> or a simple <> child content </>

+Testing With React:

+    Test Driven Development can be done with React with the help of JEST.
+    Refer to the project files  1- checkbox.test.js & checkbox.js  and 2.
+App.test.js and App.js for examples